xiaopeng12138/MaiDXR/README.md

 ## Supported plattform
 - SteamVR
 - Oculus
-Tested on Quest 2 through Oculus link (Native and via SteamVR) The Hand Balls position is currently only adjusted for the Quest 2 controller.
+- Tested on Quest 2 through Oculus link (Native and via SteamVR).
+The Hand Balls position is currently only adjusted for the Quest 2 controller.
 Other controllers may have a bad experience.
 This will be fixed in the future

 ## Declaimer
-This project is non-profit and some resources came from Internet!
+- This project is non-profit and some resources came from Internet!
-Do not use this in commercial/profitable scenarios!
+- Do not use this in commercial/profitable scenarios!
-Please support your local arcade if you can!
+- Please support your local arcade if you can!

 # Changelog
 Please see Changes.md